Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Dataset

+\paragraph{Distribution of data.} For our work, the DUC-2001 MDS dataset was obtained according to NIST instructions, and the DUC-2001 keyphrases were taken from \url{github.com/boudinfl/duc-2001-pre}.
+Since the documents from the DUC-2001 dataset cannot be freely re-distributed, we make available a script for one-click \textit{\dname}~dataset re-construction using the properly acquired DUC-2001 MDS dataset from NIST.

-Table \ref{tab_examples} presents an example list of keyphrases from our \dname~dataset.
+\paragraph{Example.} Table \ref{tab_examples} presents an example list of keyphrases from our \dname~dataset.
 The top 20 keyphrases are used in the \textit{Trunc-20} dataset version, while the full list is used in the full dataset version.
 Some keyphrases have multiple wording variations, acting as the \textit{substitute clusters}.
-The first item in a cluster is used in the standard evaluation when a flat list of keyphrases is required.
+The first item in a cluster can be used in the standard evaluation when a flat list of keyphrases is required.